FAQ and troubleshooting

 5. In the Create image file dialog, select the E01 file type.

-6. Fill in E01 file information, and then click Create.
+6. Fill in the E01 file information, and then click Create.

 7. On the Select target devices panel, click Continue.